 There are two big religious traditions in Japan, Shintoism and Buddhism.
 Shinto is Japan’s traditional religion.
 Buddhism came to Japan in the 6th century from Korea.
 A majority of the Japanese doesn’t belong to any of the organised versions of these religions.
 But over 80% do partake in religious traditions and ceremonies.
 Travelling to Koyasan provides a better understanding to the organised side of religion in Japan.
 Walking the Kumano Kodo is a more individual experience.

 Koyasan is the center of Shingon Buddhism.
 Kobo Daishi introduced this Buddhist sect in 805.
 In 826, Kobo Daishi started to build his temple headquarters in Koyasan.
 Since then the mountain has been filled with temples.
-This makes Koyasan the ideal place to sleep in a temple and experience the rituals of the monks.
+This makes Koyasan the ideal place to sleep in a temple and experience the morning rituals of the monks.

 While travelling from Osaka to Koyasan, the landscape slowly transforms around us.
 From the urban and suburban sprawls of Osaka, to the surrounding country side with its rice fields.
 In turn the flat landscape is almost instantly replaced, this time by the rising hills and mountains.
 The train crosses rivers and gorges and starts to climb more and more until we arrive at Gokuraku-bashi.
 Koyasan is now a dramatic climb by cable car away.
 The climb provides ever wider vistas of the surrounding area.
 Then the trees start closing us in and we have arrived at the mountain.